Dhananjai2003/QR-code-genrator/README.md

 to clone just type ```git clone https://github.com/Dhananjai2003/QR-code-genrator.git``` your terminal.

 ## How to use
-You can use this as stand alone web-site or use it as an extension in google chrome.
+You can use this as standalone web-site or use it as an extension in google chrome.
 You have just input the name, email id, etc. in the given textboxes and press create button which will generate the QR-code.
-It will change the text-box border color to red if you have sumited with the wrong format.
+It will change the text-box border colour to red if you have submitted with the wrong format.

 ## Credits
 + Dhananjai Murali - HTML, CSS, JavaScript, node-packages integration.